lysiamae/DataLemur_SQL_PROBLEMS/Easy/Average Post Hiatus (Part 1).md

 SELECT user_id, days_between FROM T
 where days_between !=0;
 ```
 MAX() AND MIN() can be used to obtain the last and first post_date.
-Since the post_date is in timestamp format we must use EXTRACT() to get the days between the last and first post_date of a certain user.The GROUP BY statement ensure that the MIN() AND MAX() post_date will be evaluated for each user, not for the whole column.
+Since the post_date is in timestamp format we must use EXTRACT() to get the days between the last and first post_date of a certain user.The GROUP BY statement ensure that the MIN() AND MAX() post_date will be evaluated for each user and not for the whole column.